neofodere/fvax/README.md

 ##

-**FVAX and all related trademarks and logos are property of FODSOFT™.
+**FVAX and all related titles and logos are property of FODSOFT™.
 Néo Foderé de Frutos.**

 **© 2026 FODSOFT™.
 Néo Foderé de Frutos.
 All rights reserved.**
 <!-- FODSOFT(TM).
 Neo Fodere de Frutos.
 All rights reserved. -->